wobkobi/wplace/README.md

 ### pixel

 Fast global matching in OKLab and OKLCh with a few guards for lightness and neutrals.
-Good for sprites, icons, UI, and flat colors.
+Good for sprites, icons, UI, and flat colours.

 ### photo

-Dithered remap with error diffusion in Lab-L. Has a tiny 2 color micro mix that helps gradients and skin.
+Dithered remap with error diffusion in Lab-L. Has a tiny 2 colour micro mix that helps gradients and skin.
 Good for photos, soft shading, and noisy sources.

-## Limit how many colors are used
+## Limit how many colours are used

 This caps the palette for the current image.
 Use this when you want a tighter look.